-After my mom battled and beat breast cancer twice, I had the idea to construct a massive painting made out of donated bras to raise awareness.
-I started collecting bras from friends and family and got the attention of the media.
-After a front page article in the Vancouver Metro Newspaper, I received bra donations from all over the world.
-An original goal of 500 landed me 1556 in total.
-Each brassiere was adhered to two 7ft by 7ft custom wood panels.
-The bras were painted white with hints of pink to pay tribute to those who have battled breast cancer.
-I created the work at the Vancouver Art Gallery and was interviewed by Johanna Ward from Go!
-Vancouver.
-This photo was taken in front of the gallery while being filmed for the television interview in the summer of 2012.
+Bras were designed to support a woman’s breasts.
+In support of his mother who has not only battled and but beat breast cancer twice, Brent Ray Fraser constructed a massive painting made out of donated bras to help raise awareness to this cause so close to his heart.
+What started off as a collection from family and friends, his project attracted the attention of the media, and after a front-page article in the paper Metro News-Vancouver edition support came in the form of bras from all over the world.
+With an original goal of 500, he ended up with a total of 1556, each one is adhered to two 7ft by 7ft custom wood panels.
+All of the bras were painted white with subtle hints of pink to pay tribute to all those who have battled breast cancer.
+Fraser created the work on the steps of the Vancouver Art Gallery and the interview by Johanna Ward from Go!
+Vancouver was aired on television in the summer of 2012.

 Standing fearless and proud in front of one of his penis-painted Idol Worship creations, Brent Ray Fraser takes a moment to step back and observe his work.
 Painted live during a webcam performance, completed on April 24, 2014, it’s a tribute to one of modern art’s most iconic paintings WHAAM! by Roy Lichtenstein.
 BRF chose this particular painting because he loves the daring use of primary colours, vivid black lines and the powerful, explosive subject matter that cannot be concealed by its simplistic style.